EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/03bis_schema.md

 ---
 layout: cover
 ---
-# Présentation de la documentation
+# Presentation of the Documentation